-Older teenagers may find it particularly difficult to stay at home at the moment, and rely on the internet even more for their friendships and entertainment.
-Use our activities below to help them manage their online lives whilst staying at home.
+Older teenagers may find it particularly difficult this summer, potentially being asked to spend more time at home than usual, and will rely on the internet even more for their friendships and entertainment.
+Use our activities below to help them manage their online lives.

 We’ve selected a couple of activities from across our resources to help older teens manage their time online, support each other and stay safe too.